Amy Fouse, MS, PLPC, NCC

 The Bio-Parent Advocacy Program is a new pilot program launching under Council of Churches in 2023.
-It seeks to serve 25+ women a year who have open Greene County Children's Division cases.
-The program provides support, classes, and counseling services for mothers (and fathers) as they work toward maintaining or regaining custody of their children, with a goal of increasing family reunifications and reducing time for children in care.
+It seeks to serve 25+ parents a year who have open Greene County Children's Division cases.
+The program provides support, classes, and counseling services for parents as they work toward maintaining or regaining custody of their children, with the goal of increasing family reunifications and reducing time for children in care.

 The Bio-Parent Advocacy Program is a new program provided through a local grant from the Musgrave Foundation through Community Foundation of the Ozarks.
 This program is not a part of Children’s Division.
 It operates to help specifically support families by supporting and engaging parents.
 Participants in the program come through a variety of community partner referrals.
 Participants can self-refer, as well.

 How We Help

 The Bio-Parent Advocacy program seeks to support mothers (and fathers) with open Children’s Division cases in practical ways.
 The program seeks to meet immediate needs and uncover primary causes of family instability, often rooted in unstable identity and unprocessed trauma through relationship.
 Addressing these kinds of issues in a holistic way and reducing barriers makes this program unique.
 The Bio-Parent Advocacy program provides:

 - advocacy at FST meetings & court

 Greene County currently has low reunification rates, currently with a little less than half of children coming into care eventually reunited with their parents.
 This program seeks to provide parental support and advocacy needed to increase reunifications and encourage ongoing stability for children and their parents.

 Parents who have Children’s Division involvement are often without the support and access to services they need to provide a pathway for healing and reunification with their children.
 The Bio-Parent Advocacy program provides counseling services, easily accessible classes, support, and advocacy that help provide real help and hope for parents in difficult situations.